Dancho/scoutool/README.dev.md

 This Application is build using the [Play framework](https://playframework.com/).
 The Language used for the Backend ist [Scala](https://www.scala-lang.org/).
-The Frontend is implemented using the [Angular](https://angular.io/) with [TypeScript](https://www.typescriptlang.org/).
+The Frontend is implemented using the [Angular framework](https://angular.io/) with [TypeScript](https://www.typescriptlang.org/).

 If you want to start developing for this application you should become acquainted with Play, Scala, Angular and TypeScript.

 ### Docker

-The development and deployment will relay strongly on [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+The development and deployment will rely strongly on [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 It is necessary for docker and docker-compose to be installed and running.

 ### sbt

 during the development you might need to use the scala build tool ([sbt](https://www.scala-sbt.org/)).
-Using the docker container Sbt can run without being installed on your machine as described here:
+Sbt can run without being installed on your machine, when using a docker container as described here:

 ```bash
 docker run --rm -it -v $PWD:/sbt -v $HOME:/cache -u $(id -u):$(id -g) dstulle/sbt
 ```

-The first execution might take a bit longer because sbt does some downloads but they will be cached during the following runs.
+The first execution might take a bit longer because sbt has to downloads some dependencies.
+Subsequent executions will use the local cache.

-Alternatively you can install and run sbt on your local machine.
+> As an alternative you can install and run sbt on your local machine.

 ### npm